sebastiankalciov/hulk/README.md

 **Hulk** is an easy-to-use mobile application made with React Native for tracking the calories of your meal

 ## Status
-- [x] Finished the prototype in Figma
+- [x] Finish the prototype in Figma
 - [ ] Code the app (more details soon)
 ## Figma preview